Kim Kardashian's Grandma Admits She Doesn't Even Know Who Is Pregnant

 That day, however, is not today.
 Kim recorded a video for her app and website with her grandma, Mary Jo “M.J.”
 Campbell.
-In the "Facts" video, the two women address the numerous rumors with the wit that only a Kardashian can muster.
-They very carefully did not mention any rumors of Kylie and Khloé's reported baby buns, but we did hear plenty about Kim's pregnancy.
+In the "Facts" video, the two women address the numerous rumours with the wit that only a Kardashian can muster.
+They very carefully did not mention any rumours of Kylie and Khloé's reported baby buns, but we did hear plenty about Kim's pregnancy.

 Advertisement